Inter-Frame Compression for Dynamic Point Cloud Geometry Coding: Introduction

-Deep learning solutions for image and video encoding have been widely successful \cite{liu2020deep}.
-Recently, similar deep learning-based PCC methods \cite{quach2019learning, wang2021lossy, adl, GeoCNNv2, Muscle, octsqueeze, voxelcontext, octattention, gao2021point, you2021patch, PCGCv2, wang2021sparse} have been shown to provide significant coding gains over traditional methodologies.
-Point cloud compression represents new challenges due to the unique characteristics of PC.
-For instance, the unstructured representation of PC data, the sparse nature of the data, as well as the massive number of points per PC, specifically for dense photo-realistic PC, makes it difficult to exploit spatial and temporal correlation.
-The current deep learning-based PCC solutions are all intra-prediction methods for static point clouds and fail to utilize inter-prediction coding gains by predicting the current frame using previously decoded frames.
+Inter-prediction schemes in video compression are very successful in performing motion compensation to achieve impressive results.
+However, similar motion compensation for dynamic point clouds is not possible because the coordinates between different frames of a point cloud sequence are different due to non-uniform sampling in the spatial-temporal space of the point cloud geometry.
+Performing motion estimation across frames with changing voxels occupancy is challenging and hence the deep-learning solutions struggle to perform motion compensation on dynamic point cloud frames.
+To this end, we propose a novel inter-frame point cloud compression scheme that successfully performs motion compensation.
 Following MPEG's PCC category guidelines, our work seeks to target dense dynamic point clouds used for VR/MR and immersive telecommunications.
 Sparse dynamically acquired LiDAR-based point clouds are a very different point cloud category that is out of the scope of this work.
-Ours is the first solution for inter-prediction for lossy point cloud geometry encoding using deep learning and has the following novelties: \begin{itemize} \itemsep{0em} \item We propose a novel deep learning-based framework for point cloud geometry inter-frame encoding similar to P-frame encoding in video compression. \item We propose a novel predictor module that learns a feature embedding of the current PC frame from the previous PC frame.
-The network utilizes hierarchical multiscale feature extractions and employs "\textit{convolution on target coordinates}" to map latent features from the previous frame to the downsampled coordinates of the current frame to learn the current frame's feature embedding. \item To the best of our knowledge, our method is the first deep learning-based method to outperform V-PCC inter-frame mode across all bitrates.
-Experimental results show our method achieves more than $91\%$ BD-Rate gains against G-PCC (octree), more than $84\%$ BD-Rate gains against G-PCC (trisoup), more than $34\%$ BD-Rate gains against state-of-the-art deep learning-based point cloud geometry compression method, more than $62\%$ BD-Rate gains against V-PCC intra-frame mode, and more than $52\%$ BD-Rate gains against V-PCC P-frame-based inter-frame mode which uses HEVC. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \itemsep{0em} \item A novel deep learning-based framework is proposed for point cloud geometry inter-frame encoding similar to P-frame encoding in video compression. \item We propose a novel inter-prediction module (predictor network) that learns a feature embedding of the current PC frame from the previous PC frame.
+The network utilizes hierarchical multiscale feature extractions and employs a generalized sparse convolution (\textit{GSConv}) with arbitrary input and output coordinates to perform motion compensation in the feature domain by mapping the latent features from the coordinates of the first frame to the coordinates of the second frame.
+The inter-prediction module is the first deep learning module that successfully enables the effective transferring of features between point cloud frames with different coordinates. \end{itemize} Experimental results show the proposed method achieving more than $88\%$ BD-Rate gains against G-PCCv20 (octree), more than $56\%$ BD-Rate gains against G-PCC (trisoup), more than $34\%$ BD-Rate gains against state-of-the-art deep learning-based point cloud geometry compression method, more than $62\%$ BD-Rate gains against V-PCCv18 intra-frame mode, and more than $52\%$ BD-Rate gains against V-PCCv18 P-frame-based (low-delay) inter-frame mode which uses HEVC.